1.1 About FTTH Council Europe ASBL

 As we collect and process personal data, the lawful bases we use for this activity in the European Economic Area ("EEA"), as required under the Data Protection Legislation are:

-• Where you have consented to the use of your data for the purposes of supplying you with additional email marketing information about our conferences, events and other activities
+- Where you have consented to the use of your data for the purposes of supplying you with additional email marketing information about our services, conferences, webinars, events and other activities;

-• Where FTTH Council Europe has a legitimate interest to do so data for the purposes of supplying you with additional email marketing information about our conferences, events and other activities
+- Where FTTH Council Europe has a legitimate interest to do so for the purposes of supplying you with additional email marketing information about our conferences, webinars, events and other activities;

-If you have agreed to participate in one of our events as a sponsor, exhibitor or attendee, personal data is used in connection with the running of the event, to handle payments, invoicing and/or for other purposes, as is necessary to deliver the service and/or for performing the contract entered into.
+If you have agreed to participate in one of our events (which include among other things physical or virtual conferences and online webinars) as a sponsor, exhibitor or attendee, personal data is used in connection with the running of the event, to handle payments, invoicing and/or for other purposes, as is necessary to deliver the service and/or for performing the contract entered into.

 If you are a presenter at one of our events, we will collect information about you including your name, employer and contact information, and photograph, and we may also collect information provided by the event attendees who evaluated your performance as a presenter.
 We may also make and store a recording of your voice and likeness in certain instances.
 The FTTH Council Europe relies on a legitimate interest basis for collecting, storing and process this information.